 Note that for the tropics the detection of fronts is quite questionable.
-However, for comparison with the TFP method and evaluation of Catto and Pfahl (2013) Catto and Pfahl (2013) using a TFP front detection method, these regions are included, although the front detection methods work only in the extratropics are generally designed for and therefore applicable in a meaningful way .
-Nevertheless, only to the extratropics.
+However, for comparison with Catto and Pfahl (2013) using a TFP front detection method, these regions are included, although front detection methods are generally designed for and therefore applicable in a meaningful way only to the extratropics.
 Overall our results are in good agreement with those derived in Catto and Pfahl (2013).